 Jordan Peele’s brainy genre-bender “Get Out” (Universal) is the surprise sleeper of 2017.
 Christopher Nolan’s World War II battle epic “Dunkirk” opened to raves and strong box office July 21.
-And the fall film festivals will bring a slew of name contenders, from Woody Allen and Darren Aronofsky to Alexander Payne.
+And the fall film festivals brought a slew of name contenders, from Guillermo del Toro and Greta Gerwig to Alexander Payne.

 Check out the (alphabetical) contenders below: No film will be deemed a frontrunner until I have seen it.

 Greta Gerwig (“Lady Bird”)